pav511/argocd-csc/docs/app-maint/making-changes.rst

 Changes or updates to documentation only, no configuration or chart changes, should be tagged with ``Docs`` at the commit message start.
 Changes or updates to ``bin`` scripts only, no configuration or chart changes, should be tagged with ``Script`` at the commit message start.
 Changed or updates to ``installer`` scripts only, no configuration or chart changes, should be tagged with ``Installer`` at the commit message start.
+Changes or updates to the integration tests workflow system should be tagged with ``IntTest`` at the commit message start.